matthewviray/power-outages-project/README.md

   frameborder="0"
 ></iframe>

+In this second univariate analysis we see a bar plot that explains the distribution of outages in which NERC Region they appear in.
+This showing WECC having the most outage, followed by RFC.
+In contrast PR with the least outages and second to that is HI.
+These regions have drastic different numbers of outages that can suggest different characteristics per region such as weather or infrastructure that impacts the frequency of outages.

+<iframe
+  src="assets/nerc_region.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/climate_region_outage_count_red_map_with_AK_HI.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 # Bivariate Analysis
-In this bivariate analysis we the median outage duration of different causes of outages.
+In this bivariate analysis of the box plots of the median outage duration of different causes of outages.
 We use median in this cause as the distribution of outage duration is skewed and there are many outliets in each category that makes the mean unrepresentative of the typical duration.
 We see the top causes of outage that leads to the most duration are severe weather and fuel supply emergency.

 <iframe
   src="assets/outage_cause.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+In this second bivariate analysis I use the median outage duration by month revealing how each month has their own characteristic, prominent ones such as weather due to the different seasons causing more or less outages.
+We can seen this as the months go by in the plots where there are increasing and decreasing patterns.

+<iframe
+  src="assets/med_duration.html"
   width="800"
   height="600"
   frameborder="0"